syyed-rehman/feature/README.md

 3) Sharprompt 2.4.4

 ## Web Api
-Web Api functionality can be can tested via swagger or postman etc. For swagger please change launch brower settings to true inside SongsLyrics Api launchsettings.json
+Web Api functionality can be can tested via swagger or postman etc. For swagger please change launch browser settings to true inside SongsLyrics Api launchsettings.json

 ## Console App
 After running both web api and console app, please select any artist from the given artist list.
 By default Michael Jakson will be selected.